 8 Telecommunication relay centre medical units.

 1 Special support centre medical unit.

 • 705 beds with 800 beds full capacity.

-• Departments: OPD, medicine, surgery, orthopedic, obstetrics and gynecology, pediatric, pathology, ophthalmology, ear-nose throat, radiology, dentist nursing, pharmacy, anesthesiology, blood bank, rehabilitation, medical education, cardiac center, respiratory unit, nutritional unit and infectious control unit.
+• Departments: OPD, medicine, surgery, orthopaedic, obstetrics and gynaecology, paediatrics, pathology, ophthalmology, ear-nose-throat, radiology, dental nursing, pharmacy, anesthesiology, blood bank, rehabilitation, medical education, cardiac centre, respiratory unit, nutritional unit and infectious control unit.

 • 350 beds with 500 beds full capacity.

-• Departments: medicine, surgery, obstetrics and gynecology, OPD, aviation medicine, preventive medicine, anesthesiology, radiology, pathology, eye ear-nose throat, pediatrics, pharmacy, dentistry, orthopedics, rehabilitation and nursing.
+• Departments: medicine, surgery, obstetrics and gynaecology, OPD, aviation medicine, preventive medicine, anesthesiology, radiology, pathology, eye ear-nose-throat, paediatrics, pharmacy, dentistry, orthopaedics, rehabilitation and nursing.